Arts Education Innovation Grants (NOW OPEN)

 We believe that everyone deserves a full, vibrant creative life and that access to a high-quality arts education for young people builds the foundation necessary to foster such a life.
 Unfortunately, access to arts education is not always equitable.
-We seek to address these disparities and expand access to typically underserved students with a new grants program open to arts and cultural organizations that share our commitment to equity.
+We seek to address these disparities and expand access to typically underserved students with a grants program open to arts and cultural organizations that share our commitment to equity.
 This grant is funded in partnership with the Community Foundation Sonoma County.

 Is creativity visible in your community?
 Do you have ideas for ways to infuse creativity in surprising or new ways into its fabric?
 This opportunity will fund projects that are temporary creative experiences, installations, or objects that are accessible and/or located in public places or within public view.
 Individuals, organizations and companies may apply.

 Recovery & Response Grants (NOW OPEN: Teaching Artist Residencies)

 In response to the 2017 Northern California Wildfires, Creative Sonoma initiated multiple grant opportunities for creatives and creative organizations and businesses, including the Creative Sonoma Recovery Fund for Physical and Economic Loss, the Teaching Artist Residencies, the Arts Response Grant for Organizations, and the Individual Professional Advancement Grants.

 Throwing open the windows of possibility for young people is a remarkable and rewarding opportunity and the arts are uniquely suited to this purpose.
 Providing summer arts programs for Sonoma youth helps them explore their own interests, identity and expression and the results have the power to improve our communities.